 In particular, ruminants (cattle, sheep, goats) shed the pathogen via birth fluids, milk and faeces.
-Symptoms can vary considerably.
+Symptoms may vary considerably.
 Especially sheep and cattle infected with Coxiella burnetii appear healthy.
 Pregnant goats, however, often experience abortions late in pregnancy.
-In general, the following symptoms can be associated with a Q fever infection in ruminants:
+In general, the following symptoms may be associated with Q fever in ruminants:

 - Delivery of weak offspring (lambs, calves)